siddharth-krishna/nyu-thesis-template/README.md

 This is based on a template by José Koiller (2007-2008).

+**Disclaimer**: This template is not officially endorsed by or maintained by the GSAS or the CS department, hence it may not be up-to-date with GSAS's requirements.
+If you are using this template for your thesis, it remains your own responsibility to ensure that the thesis is compliant with current GSAS [thesis guidelines](https://gsas.nyu.edu/content/nyu-as/gsas/academics/submitting-your-dissertation.html).

 How to use:
 - The `thesis.tex` file is the main file for the thesis.
   `abstractpage.tex` is to create a stand-alone abstract page (required for the preliminary submission).